 A study finds that early eligibility of antiretroviral therapy substantially lowered HIV incidence among HIV-uninfected household members in rural South Africa.
 The team of researchers who published the findings includes Harvard Pop Center faculty members Drs.
 Kenneth Mayer and Till Bärnighausen, as well as Visiting Scientist Guy Harling.

 A team of HAALSI (a research project studying health of aging population in South Africa) researchers affiliated with the Harvard Pop Center has found that HIV-positive adults in South Africa who receive antiretroviral therapy (ART) for HIV have greater access to preventative care for non-communicable diseases (NCDs) such as diabetes and hypertension.
-Their findings are published in … Continue reading “Receiving antiretroviral therapy for HIV may offer spillover health benefits for at-risk population in South Africa”
+Their findings are published in the journal Open Forum Infectious Diseases.

 Pop Center faculty member, Till Baernighausen, investigates changes in population sexual behavior in response to the availability of antiretroviral therapy (ART).